DarshiniMahesh/AI-Practice/README.md

 ## 🙌 Author

 **Darshini Mahesh**
-Aspiring AI Engineer | Computer Science Student
+Aspiring AI Full Stack Enthisiast | Computer Science Student

 ---

 ## ⭐ If you found this useful

-Give this repo a ⭐ and support the project!
+Give this repository a ⭐